0-xeno-0/PowerShell-Toolkit/README.md

 # PowerShell-Toolkit: A Multi-Tool Utility Script

 This is an interactive, menu-driven PowerShell script that consolidates 13+ common IT support and system administration tasks into a single, user-friendly utility.
+This powershell script is also available in the form of a stand alone python script for windows execution.
 This project was built with a focus on professional development practices, including robust error handling, input validation, dependency checking, and a clean, color-coded user interface.

 ---